 As a restaurant manager you're probably aware of the huge potential in Facebook ads.
 Perhaps you've already run some ads on the Facebook platform, or maybe you're just getting started and looking to outsource.At the time of writing there are more than 3 million advertisers on Facebook, with many of them being agencies and freelancers that will manage your campaigns for you.
-With so many to choose from here are some tips and questions specifically tailored to restaurant managers when trying to asses Facebook ads providers.
+With so many to choose from here are some tips and questions specifically tailored to restaurant marketers and managers when trying to assess Facebook ads providers.

 1st we'll look at a few general tips and then some ideas related directly to the restaurant industry.

 1. Are they Facebook Certified?